pataruco/jocasta/README.md

 ## Running Jocasta on production

-You can start Jocasta on *ga-ldn-js1* Slack Channel by running:
+You can start Jocasta on [ga-ldn-js1](https://ga-ldn-js1.slack.com/) Slack Channel by running:

 `npm start`

 ## Jocasta scripts

-  [Jocasta Nu](http://www.starwars.com/databank/jocasta-nu), is the head librarian of the Jedi Temple, so for she knows about the Galaxy and Star Wars characters
+  [Jocasta Nu](http://www.starwars.com/databank/jocasta-nu), is the head librarian of the Jedi Temple, so for she knows about the Galaxy and Star Wars characters.

  ### Admiral Ackbar
  Admiral Ackbar knew about the trap set it by the evil Galactic Empire